Riley-Py/UWaterloo-Work/MSE 211/Week 4/Readings/Herzberg.md

 - There've been efforts to adapt the theory of work motivation to reflect the changing world of work

 ### Results
+- Studies found that some factors considered as hygiene factors were important motivating factors
+	- Salary, working conditions, company policy, administration, relationship with supervisor
 -